gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallHowTo.md

 ### Data Stream Processing
 To enable Stroom to process data, it's
 [Data Processors]({{< relref "/docs/reference-section/jobs#data-processor" >}})
 need to be enabled.
-There are NOT enabled by default on installation.
+They are NOT enabled by default on installation.
 The following [section]({{< relref "../General/TasksHowTo.md#enable-stream-processors" >}}) in our [Stroom Tasks HowTo]({{< relref "../General/TasksHowTo.md" >}}) shows how to do this.